 - Has served as investigative counsel for audit committees of public traded companies.

-- Represented widow of businessman in litigation with creditors.
+- Defended widow of businessman in litigation with creditors.
 Resolved before trial.

 - Represented sports franchise in government investigation.